-Figure 10b-c also shows a slight increase in the maximum length of dry season dry spells over south-east Asia (SEA).
-It should be noted that much of this region experiences a wet-year-round rainfall regime, therefore only a small region (over Myanmar and Thailand) will be contributing to this signal; this is supported by the findings of Ge et al. (2019), who show the largest increases in CDD in the SEA region are over the Myanmar/Thailand peninsula.
-Figure 10b-c shows the median changes are small (two and three days), and again, only seen in the maximum not the mean, with limited model agreement.
+this is supported by the findings of Ge et al. (2019), who show the largest increases in CDD in the SEA region are over the Myanmar-Thailand peninsula.
+Figures 10b and 10c shows the median changes are small (2 and 3 days), and again, only seen in the maximum not the mean, with limited model agreement.

-Figure 10d-e shows changes in the length of wet spells in the wet season, with median decreases 563 in the maximum length of two and four days over SEA and little change in other regions.
-This 564 is consistent with a decrease in the number of wet season rainy days over this region.
+Figures 10d and 10e shows changes in the length of wet spells in the wet season, with median decreases in the maximum length of 2 and 4 days over SEA and little change in other regions.
+This is consistent with a decrease in the number of wet season rainy days over this region.
 Again, the change in the mean is small (less than 0.4 days), indicating only the longest wet spells are getting shorter, not all wet spells, and also indicating a change in the variability.
-While Ge et al. (2019) 567 show increases in CWD in the CORDEX models over SEA, they also find that the increase is 568 larger under 1.5°C of global warming than under 2°C of global warming, and under 2°C of global warming some regions show decreases (e.g. Borneo).
-2°C of global warming is reached at around 570 2040 under SSP585 (O'Neill et al. 2016); therefore if the increased warming continues to decrease 571 the change in CWD, this is consistent with our finding of shorter wet spells.
-Over East Asia (EAS) the changes are small, consistent with the results in Figure 5.
-573 changes in relative humidity, lead to large increases in the vapor pressure deficit and widespread increases in PET (Dai et al. 2018).
+While Ge et al. (2019) show increases in CWD in the CORDEX models over SEA, they also find that the increase is larger under 1.5°C of global warming than under 2°C of global warming, and under 2°C of global warming some regions show decreases (e.g., Borneo).
+Global warming of 2°C is reached at around 2040 under SSP585 (O'Neill et al. 2016); therefore, if the increased warming continues to decrease the change in CWD, this is consistent with our finding of shorter wet spells.
+Over East Asia (EAS) the changes are small, consistent with the results in Fig. 5.

+e.
+Seasonal maximum temperature

+Interpreting agricultural implications of precipitation changes cannot be considered in isolation from temperature, as the aridity or dryness over a region is determined by the difference between supply (precipitation) and demand [measured by potential evapotranspiration (PET)] (Dai et al. 2018).
+Elevated greenhouse gas levels lead to increasing temperatures, which combined with small changes in relative humidity, lead to large increases in the vapor pressure deficit and widespread increases in PET (Dai et al. 2018).
 Zhao and Dai (2015) found that rising temperatures and vapor deficits explain most of the projected ubiquitous global PET increase.
-On the other hand, elevated 581 CO2 concentrations modify how vegetation responds to changing water availability through a 582 complex and uncertain combination of increased plant growth and increased water use efficiency (Mankin et al. 2019; Peters et al. 2018; Kooperman et al. 2018).
-Furthermore, rainfall changes exert 584 a substantial influence on temperature changes since less cloud and rainfall increases absorbed solar 585 radiation while drier soils increase the sensible heat fraction.
-Therefore temperature responses in wet and dry seasons are not expected to be uniform and are thus of considerable additional interest.
-587 Figure 11 shows increasing temperatures across the tropics in both wet and dry seasons, as 588 projected under future climate change.
-Over northern South America, Southern Africa, and parts of Asia, the increase in dry season maximum temperature is up to 3°C greater than the increase 590 in wet season maximum temperature (Figure 11a-b); Zhou et al. (2015) also found the largest 591 temperature increases over drier regions.
-In both northern South America and Southern Africa this increase in dry season maximum temperature is combined with a decrease in dry season 593 rainfall (Figure 4b), which may lead to a substantial drying of soils during the dry season, affecting 594 perennial crops.
-Dai et al. (2018) found large increases in PET and decreases in soil moisture over northern South America and southern Africa.
-Decreases in soil moisture across northern 596 South America and southern Africa were also reported by Collins et al. (2013) and Zhao and Dai 597 (2015).
-Furthermore, Zhao and Dai (2015) found decreases in soil moisture (hence increased surface drying) in regions projected to receive higher precipitation amounts, due to fewer wet days 599 and longer dry spells and high temperatures, highlighting the importance of changes in frequency 600 in precipitation, in addition to changes in amount.

-574 e.
-Seasonal Maximum Temperature

-Interpreting agricultural implications of precipitation changes cannot be considered in isolation from temperature, as the aridity or dryness over a region is determined by the difference between supply (precipitation) and demand (measured by potential evapotranspiration (PET)) (Dai et al. 2018).
-Elevated greenhouse gas levels lead to increasing temperatures, which combined with small
+On the other hand, elevated CO2 concentrations modify how vegetation responds to changing water availability through a complex and uncertain combination of increased plant growth and increased water use efficiency (Mankin et al. 2019; Peters et al. 2018;